Celebrating Two Years of Growing Together Bradford

 What we have discovered is that to truly share the passion for growing and to learn how it can build resilience in the community, we have to listen to our communities and adapt to their circumstances.
 That is what we’ve done, and through great partnership working we have built a project we hope will continue to support communities in their growing journeys into the future.
 You are never too young to start growing!

-Delivering the Growing Together Bradford project with Grow to School has been a real joy.
+Delivering the Growing Together Bradford project with Grow to School and other organisations has been a real joy.

 Four groups across the Better Start Bradford area are celebrating after receiving a share of £314,500 through Better Start Bradford’s Innovation Fund.